 Coffee makers including Keurig are prone to mold invasions due to the moisture in the internal water lines.
 A coffee maker can be squeaky clean on the outside while molds are thriving in the “hidden” parts such as the internal water lines.

-Molds are also likely to grow inside the reservoir, filter basket holder, and in the drip tray.
+Molds are also likely to grow inside the reservoir, filter basket holder, and drip tray.
 Moreover, a moldy coffee maker shows that you have a mold problem in your home or office.

 What are the symptoms of Keurig molds?

 Keurig mold symptoms include watery eyes, a stuffy nose, sneezing, and skin rashes, especially if you are sensitive to molds.
 You can also experience a sore throat, itchy eyes, coughing, and frequent sinusitis.
 Asthmatic persons may suffer shortness of breath, fever, wheezing, and chest tightness from exposure to mold.